26 Types of Bats Found In Texas! (ID GUIDE)

 • Myotis yumanensis

-• Feet are large and wide, ears long straight and thin, short head and broad snout.
+• The feet are large and wide.
+The ears are long, straight, and thin, with a short head and broad snout.

 Yuma Bat Range Map